 UCC requirements for Structured PhDs

-Since October 2013, all incoming PhD/PhD track students register on a structured PhD programme.
-Full details are available here
+All incoming PhD/PhD track students register on a structured PhD programme. .

 Student Counselling & Development provide individual counselling and support to students with emotional, psychological, academic or personal development needs and also provide a range of psycho-educational group initiatives to students.
 They offer a friendly, professional and confidential counselling service to the students of Tyndall National Institute and University College Cork.
 This is a free service provided to all UCC registered students.
 Student Counselling & Development has a team of professionally qualified and widely experienced counsellors.
 They are used to helping people from many different backgrounds and cultures with a wide range of personnel issues.